The sales tax system in the USA and the cascading effect of sales tax

 Taxes are complicated.
-A casual browsing of the tax code’s of USA offers a glimpse into the vast complexity of federal taxation.
+A casual browsing of the tax codes of the USA offers a glimpse into the vast complexity of federal taxation.

-When we talk about sales tax, it is the tax applied to the final sale of a product or service in the US.
-Unlike VAT or GST, sales tax is not a flat rate that is applied to any invoice across the board; it differs from state to state and product to product.
+When we talk about sales tax, it is the tax applied to the final sale of a product or service.
+Unlike VAT or GST, sales tax is not a flat rate that applies to any invoice across the board; It differs from state to state and product to product.
 Sales taxes are one of the more transparent ways to collect tax revenue.

 According to the USA sales tax system, California has the highest state-level sales tax rate, at 7.25 percent.

-Since there is no VAT or GST being followed in the USA, they end up having the cascading effect due to sales taxation.
-Cascading effect is due to the cascade tax.
+Since there is no VAT or GST being followed in the USA, they end up having the cascading effect because of sales taxation.
+Cascading effect because of the cascade tax.
 Cascade tax creates higher tax revenues compared to a single-stage tax because a tax is imposed on top of the tax.
-They are applied at each phase in the supply network, with no conclusion or deduction in the tax for the expense paid that have been already paid at earlier stages.
+They are applied at each phase in the supply network, with no conclusion or deduction in the tax for the expense paid that have already been paid at earlier stages.
 The impact caused is contorting as the cascading effect makes a simulated motivation for a vertical combination.

-To put it plainly, “Cascading Effect” adds to the dead weight misfortune, i.e., droop in the all-out overflow of production network comprising of provider, producer, retailer, and buyer.
+To put it plainly, “Cascading Effect” adds to the dead weight misfortune, i.e., a droop in the all-out overflow of production network consisting of provider, producer, retailer, and buyer.